hnuzhy/CV_DL_Gather/pose_estimation/PAF_CMU-OpenPose/readme.md

 ![img4](./test_imgs/classroom_test_result/022_ch40_2655_pose.jpg)

+## Future
 By comparison, the test code runs faster and works better than the original code in our classroom scenario.
+But it can be found that PAF is still not good enough for students with **low resolution** or in **crowded situations**.
+The next step is to investigate the use of more advanced algorithms.
+[PersonLab(ECCV2018)](../PersonLab/) and [PifPaf(CVPR2019)](../PifPaf)